 Create stronger and long-lasting relationships

-The #WeighThis campaign by Lean Cuisine is the perfect example of how brands can create an interactive and memorable experience around their marketing messaging.
-Their messaging used to focus on weight loss, but the brand moved away to focus on the idea that one’s accomplishments matter more than numbers on the weight scale.
+The #WeighThis campaign by Lean Cuisine is the perfect example of experiential marketing in how brands can create an interactive and memorable experience around their marketing messaging.
+The brand’s message used to focus on weight loss, but moved away to focus on the idea that one’s accomplishments matter more than numbers on the weight scale.

 Increased brand loyalty

 Red Bull, Disney, Starbucks, Budweiser, Apple, PlayStation, Netflix, and Harley-Davidson are only some of the brands with the most loyal following.
-Brands that are intimate with their consumers develop a sense of loyalty, and loyal consumers are willing to pay premiums.
+Brands that are intimate with their consumers through this marketing tactic, also develop a sense of loyalty, and loyal consumers are willing to pay premiums.

 Creating brand affinity is challenging, but by providing great branded experiences, you will be able to attract potential customers as well as increase brand loyalty and enjoy repeat customers.
 Millennials value honesty and transparency in brands because they have learned not to trust everything at face value.
 Experiential marketing is a way to switch off the feeling that they are being marketed towards when you immerse the person with the brand.